 October 7, 2024

-Engage.GlacierMT.com serves as a space for open dialogue, allowing residents to share their insights, provide valuable feedback, and stay updated on key projects and initiatives.
-By enhancing transparency and encouraging active participation, the platform aims to strengthen community ties and promote awareness of important issues.
+Engage.GlacierMT.com serves as a space for open dialogue, allowing residents to share their insights, provide valuable feedback and stay updated on key projects and initiatives.
+By enhancing transparency and encouraging active participation, the platform helps strengthen community ties and promote awareness of important issues.

 July 8, 2024

-Over the past several months Western Montana's Glacier Country has been wrapping up a series of town hall meetings with rural communities in Flathead, Glacier, Lake, Lincoln, Mineral, Missoula, Ravalli and Sanders counties.
-We met with hundreds of residents to discuss the impacts of tourism, share our destination stewardship process and plan, and give people an opportunity to share their opinions.
+Western Montana's Glacier Country wrapped up a series of town hall meetings with rural communities in Flathead, Glacier, Lake, Lincoln, Mineral, Missoula, Ravalli and Sanders counties.
+Hundreds of residents joined the discussions to share their thoughts on the impacts of tourism, learn about our destination stewardship process and plan, and engage in meaningful conversation.

-President CEO Racene Friede facilitated deep conversations about the benefits and drawbacks of tourism.
-Benefits included economic diversity, entrepreneurial inspiration, and a sense of community pride, while drawbacks focused on increased traffic and strain on resources such as emergency services and outdoor recreation.
-Many sessions emphasized themes of self-reliance, the need for collaboration, and a desire for transparency and peaceful coexistence.
+President CEO Racene Friede facilitated in-depth conversations about the benefits and drawbacks of tourism.
+Benefits included economic diversity, entrepreneurial inspiration and community pride, while concerns centered on increased traffic and strain on emergency services and outdoor recreation.
+Common themes included the value of self-reliance, a need for collaboration and a desire for transparency and coexistence.

-We are preparing an online community engagement platform to report our findings efficiently.
-Some groups have been eager to continue engaging with us as residents consider what is important in their communities.
-As a result, we have been focused on notifying nonprofit organizations and community leaders about funding opportunities and programs with solutions for local priorities.
-We have also provided data for recreation-evaluation projects for the Blackfoot and Bitterroot Rivers and recently had the opportunity to attend and celebrate the Grand Opening of the Blackfeet Visitor Center outside of East Glacier.
-We are excited to continually build relationships and act as a resource for these destinations.
+To efficiently report findings, we prepared an online community engagement platform.
+Some groups expressed a desire to stay engaged as residents continued to reflect on community priorities.
+In response, we focused on notifying nonprofit organizations and community leaders about funding opportunities and programs offering local solutions.
+We also provided data for recreation-evaluation projects for the Blackfoot and Bitterroot Rivers and celebrated the Grand Opening of the Blackfeet Visitor Center outside East Glacier.

 April 17, 2024

-In January, Western Montana's Glacier Country coordinated a series of well-attended Town Hall meetings across all eight counties in Glacier Country.
-The purpose of these meetings is to discuss the Glacier Country Destination Stewardship Plan and to gather resident input on challenges, opportunities and strategies for each county regarding visitors and tourism.
-We’ve completed meetings in Ravalli, Missoula, Sanders and Lake counties.
-Upcoming meetings will be held in Flathead, Glacier, Lincoln, and Mineral counties.
+In January 2024, Western Montana's Glacier Country coordinated a series of well-attended town hall meetings across all eight counties.
+The purpose of these meetings was to discuss the Destination Stewardship Plan and gather resident input on tourism-related challenges, opportunities and strategies specific to each county.
+Meetings were completed in Ravalli, Missoula, Sanders and Lake counties, with upcoming sessions planned in Flathead, Glacier, Lincoln and Mineral counties.

 January 8, 2024

-Western Montana's Glacier Country continues participating in a range of community forums, from forest and recreation planning to community visioning sessions, chamber meetings, and virtual workshops.
-Leveraging the information gathered at these meetings, Western Montana’s Glacier Country works to identify resources that may assist that community or organization in tackling their initiatives.
+Western Montana's Glacier Country participated in a variety of community forums, from forest and recreation planning to chamber meetings, community visioning sessions and virtual workshops.
+Insights gathered at these meetings helped identify resources and partnerships that could support local initiatives.

 October 1, 2023

-Cut Bank was recently awarded a $7,000 grant from our Cooperative Marketing Project Match Program for their community branding project, which aims to market their destination to visitors better and to attract a talented workforce.
-This project is part of the larger Reimagining Rural Project, which is a program spearheaded by MSU Extension to provide small towns with opportunities and resources to shape their future.
-This project will set a strong foundation for future projects within the community.
-We also just committed $15,000 for the Clark Fork Coalition’s River Ambassador Program.
-This project will inspire more community members and local businesses to become actively involved in protecting and restoring the Clark Fork, Blackfoot and Bitterroot rivers.
-Together, we can help preserve Western Montana’s rivers and protect the investments in river health for the long haul.
+Cut Bank received a $7,000 grant through our Cooperative Marketing Project Match Program to support its branding initiative geared toward marketing their destination to visitors better and to attracting a talented workforce.
+This project was part of the larger Reimagining Rural Project, a program spearheaded by MSU Extension to provide small towns with opportunities and resources to shape their future.
+We also committed $15,000 to the Clark Fork Coalition’s River Ambassador Program to inspire more community members and local businesses to become actively involved in protecting and restoring the Clark Fork, Blackfoot and Bitterroot rivers.

 July 1, 2023